liuchengxu/vim-clap/PROVIDER.md

 - `enable_rooter`: try to run the `source` from the project root.

 - `syntax`: used to set the syntax highlight for the display buffer easier. `let s:provider.syntax = 'provider_syntax'` is equal to `let s:provider.on_enter = { -> g:clap.display.setbufvar('&syntax', 'provider_syntax')}`.

+- `init`: used for initializing the display window.

 You have to provide `sink` and `source` option.
 The `source` field is indispensable for a synchronous provider.
 In another word, if you provide the `source` option this provider will be seen as a sync one, which means you could use the default `on_typed` implementation of vim-clap.